nuxsmin/docker-syspass/README.md

 ## 3.1 release

-These images are based on Debian 9 (Stretch), Apache 2.4 webserver with PHP 7.[1-3] module and MariaDB 10.2
+These images are based on Debian 10 (Buster), Apache 2.4 webserver with PHP 7.[3-4] module and MariaDB 10.2

 ---